nischalshakya787/AdvancedToDoList/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes.
 4. Submit a pull request.

 # Contact

-Feel free to reach out if you have any questions or suggestions:
+Feel free to reach out if you have any questions or suggestions :

 Email: nischalshakya787@gmail.com